stitch-digital/laravel-simpro-api/README.md

 ```

 ### Using Multiple Simpro Connections
-If you are using multiple Simpro connections, you can pass the base URL and API key to the constructor of the request:
+If you are using multiple Simpro connections, you can pass the base URL and API key to the constructor of the connector:

 ```php
 use StitchDigital\LaravelSimproApi\LaravelSimproApi;